-Although the Community Formation Commission (CFC) believes that the preceding recommendations will create an effective and sustainable oversight mechanism for the City of Santa Barbara, it realized in its process that limitations exist.
-Constraints presented by the existing City Charter, state statutes, and budgetary concerns prevented the CFC from recommending all of the authorities and jurisdiction it felt would be appropriate for an oversight mechanism in the City of Santa Barbara.
-It is therefore requested by the CFC that the Santa Barbara City Council and its voters consider the following for future action:
+The Community Formation Commission (CFC) believes that the preceding recommendations will create an effective and sustainable oversight mechanism for the the City of Santa Barbara.
+However, it realized during this process that limitations and further considerations exist.
+Constraints presented by the existing City Charter, state statutes, and budgetary concerns prevented the CFC from recommending all of the authorities, jurisdiction, and compensation it felt would be appropriate for an oversight mechanism in the City of Santa Barbara.
+It is therefore requested by the CFC that the following be considered as future action by the Santa Barbara City Council and its voters:

-- I. Amendment to City Charter sections 604 and 607 to allow for the recommendation of discipline by the COB in collaboration with the IPM.
-This change would then allow the oversight entity to not be constrained by existing state statutes which currently will not allow the discussion of cases by the COB in closed session. - II.
-Creation of policies by the City Council to allow for the reimbursement of child and elder care expenses incurred by volunteer board and commission members while performing their duties for the City. - III.
-The application of the following recommendation to all City boards and commissions: It is recognized that some COB members may experience high housing mobility and, as a result, may move their residency or work outside city boundaries during their term for housing or financial reasons.
+- I. An amendment to the City Charter to allow for the recommendation of discipline by the COB in collaboration with the IPM.
+This change would then allow the oversight mechanism to not be constrained by existing state statutes which currently will not allow the discussion of cases by the COB in closed session. - II.
+The creation of policies to allow for the reimbursement of child and elder care expenses incurred by volunteer board and commission members while performing their duties for the City to promote broader representation. - III.
+The application of the following recommendation to all City boards and commissions (see Section B.II.i above) : It is recognized that some COB members may experience high housing mobility and, as a result, may move their residency or work outside city boundaries during their term for housing or financial reasons.
 Board members who do so may remain on the Board for the duration of their term provided that they still reside in Santa Barbara County, but may not be reappointed if they reside and/or work outside the City of Santa Barbara.